Jump to information on the Federal Long Term Care Insurance Plan (FLTCIP).

 Long Term Care Insurance

-For information about the MOAA-endorsed Individual Long Term Care Insurance Plan, visit www.moaainsurance.com and click on the link in the Long Term Care Availability box, or call (800) 698-7943 to speak to a licensed long term care consultant.
+For information about the MOAA-endorsed Individual Long Term Care Insurance Program, click this link or call (800) 698-7943 to speak to a licensed long term care consultant.

 Long Term Care Calculator

 This calculator can help you determine if you are financially prepared for this impending expense.

 Long term care is care that you need if you can no longer perform everyday tasks (eating, dressing, bathing, etc.) by yourself due to a chronic illness, injury, disability or the aging process.

 Long term care isn't intended to cure you.
 It is chronic care that you might need for the rest of your life.
 This care can span years and can be expensive depending on the type of care you need and location where that care is received.
 Long term care insurance is one way of helping to pay for these expenses.

 Visit the FLTCIP website for more information on the basics to long term care.